Cecilapp/Cecil/README.md

 |   ├── css
 |   ├── img
 |   └── js
-├── index.html
-└── router.php
+└── index.html
 ```

 Serve
 -----

-Run the following command to launch the built-in server and to test your website before deployment.
+Run the following command to launch the built-in server to test your website before deployment.

 ```
 $ phpoole.php --server <folder>